Powerhouse Science Center: Events and Activities

 The Four Corners FIRST LEGO League, a regional Lego Robotics competition, was coordinated by the museum in 2014.

 Reboot

 The Durango Discovery Museum closed in May 2015 due to financial troubles.
 Community organizations then began reorganizing and reopened the museum as the Powerhouse Science Center.

+As part of the reboot, they also dedicated a small building on the property as a maker lab and hackerspace.
+The main focus was to offer the community a tinkerspace and provide opportunities for interesting workshops.

+Media

+Hacking at Leaves is a documentary film by Johannes Grenzfurthner that chronicles the community efforts at the Powerhouse MakerLab during the early days of the COVID-19 pandemic.
+The lab played a pivotal role in the global response by producing medical equipment for the Four Corners region, focusing specifically on the hard-hit Navajo Nation.